sf-wdi-22-23/modules-22/w06-ruby/w06-d1-dusk-intro-ruby/reading-ruby-data-types.md

 Let's talk about the different types of variables you'll encounter in Ruby.
 You'll need to use all of them at some point, but some more than others.

-In these examples, we'll defined a variable, and then we'll write a tiny quick method that just spits that variable out, to see if it works.
+In these examples, we'll define a variable, and then we'll write a tiny quick method that just spits that variable out, to see if it works.

 #### Local Variable